cshaa/alphabetic-compare/README.md

 interface Configuration {
     language?: ISO_639_1,
     nullSorting?: -1 | 0 | 1,
+    allowIntl?: 0 | 1 | 2,
     customSorting?: Sorting
 }

 function compare(a: string, b: string, conf: Configuration): -1 | 0 | 1
 ```

 Null sorting lets you decide what happens with unknown symbols.
-With `-1` they will be sorted above everything else, with `1` they will be sorted under everything else and with `0` they will be ignored.
+With `-1` they will be sorted above everything else, with `1` they will be sorted under everything else and with `0` (default) they will be ignored.

+Intl fallback can be controlled by `allowIntl`.
+Value `0` means it won't be ever used, `1` (default) means use Intl if there's no local rule for the language, `2` means use Intl whenever it's possible.

 To find out how to define your own sorting, take a look at `test/basic.ts` and `src/lang.ts`.
 If pass the sorting as `customSorting`, the selected language will be ignored.